 What Atkins really boils down to is eliminating bad carbs and sugar from your diet.
 Bread, pasta, grains, that kind of stuff.
-Your meals will consist mostly of a protein, a fat, and some vegetables.
+Your meals will consist mostly of protein, fat, and some vegetables.
 It’s really quite simple.
 And the best part about it?
 You get to eat some really tasty foods.

 Breakfast, for example.
 For a lot of people, breakfast consists of some type of combination amongst muffins, bagels, cereal, fruit juice and that kind of stuff.
 Atkins eliminates it all.
 So what do you have instead?
 To start, eggs – lots of eggs, basically every day.
 How about a nice three-egg omelet with cheddar cheese, tomato, spinach, and onion?
 As you can see, you have your protein (eggs), your fat (cheese), and your vegetables.
 And did I mention it tastes incredible?